odoo/documentation/content/applications/productivity/sign/qatar.rst

 ====================

-While Odoo Sign is broadly applicable, there are certain exceptions where electronic signatures may not be suitable or legally recognized in China:
+While Odoo Sign is broadly applicable, there are certain exceptions where electronic signatures may not be suitable or legally recognized in Qatar:

 - **Wills and trusts**: documents related to inheritance, wills, and trusts often require handwritten signatures.